Measurement System

 To measure the ID of a pipe, we need a system that includes:

-As a result of the activity, we decided based on a value representing the diameter.
+As a result of the activity, we decided based on a diameter value.

 Measurement System Analysis (MSA):